-As the founder of PTS Coaching, she created and facilitates the highly acclaimed workshop series: Calm and Connected: Parenting Children with ADHD© and accompanying Support Groups.
+As the Founder of PTS Coaching, she created and facilitates the highly acclaimed workshop series: Calm and Connected: Parenting Children with ADHD© and accompanying Support Groups.
 In addition, she provides Individual Parent Coaching on Long Island and at the Hallowell Center in New York City, IEP/ 504 Plan and school relation’s support, Teacher Training, and Staff Development.
 Cindy is an active writer, speaker, and contributor to the field of ADHD.

-Cindy received her Master’s in Counseling Psychology from Columbia University, Teachers College and her ADHD Coach Certification from the Institute for the Advancement of AD/HD Coaching.
+She received her Master’s in Counseling Psychology from Columbia University, Teachers College and her ADHD Coach Certification from the Institute for the Advancement of AD/HD Coaching.
 In addition, she has trained with Dr. Edward Hallowell and is a Certified Mentor for Think:Kids, formally The Collaborative Problem Solving Institute, dedicated to understanding and helping challenging children and adolescents.

 Cindy is Co-Founder of the Long Island ADHD Professionals Consortium.
 She is on the Executive Board of CHADD of Nassau County (Children & Adults with Attention Deficit Disorder) and has served on the Board of the Long Island Branch of the International Dyslexia Association.
 Cindy is also a member of ADDA (Attention Deficit Disorder Association) and ACO (ADHD Coaches Association).